Renanmartim/App_Gateway_Store/README.md

   - **GET `/addProduct`**
     - Adds a product to the Store service.
+    - Requires the `Internal-ID` header for authorization and StoreEntity object.

+    - **GET `/getAll`**
+    - Returns all products from the store.
     - Requires the `Internal-ID` header for authorization.

+      - **POST `/clientBuy`**
+    - Makes the purchase, updates the value in the customer's inventory and wallet using /client/subtractbalance using the correct route in the gateway.
+    - Requires the `Internal-ID` header for authorization and ClientBuyDto.

 ## Configuration